Record: 1991/ 4-6 1992/ 7-3

 Here’s a link to the Football Database for in depth statistics on the shortlived San Antonio Riders franchise.

 For many players I was able to get their autographs back in 1992, but later on discovered cards from other sets that I’d like to get their autographs on.
 (An underline denotes a recent TTM attempt or email attempt and a strike through means they’ve responded since I’ve put this up.)
 Here is the current list of players that I still need.

 Wild Card WLAF 1992: Tony Boles, Ronnie Williams, Titus Dixon, Terrence Cooks, Doug Williams, George Searcy, Teddy Garcia,

 Willie Fears, Ivory Lee Brown, Cisco Richard, Robb White & Wayne Walker.

 Broderick Graves, Lee Morris, Dwight Pickens, Titus Dixon, Ronnie Williams, & Greg Lee.

 Pro Set WLAF 1991: Donnie Gardner, & John Layfield.

-If you have any information on how to reach these players, you can reach me through the email contained in my FAQ section.
+If you have any information on how to reach these players, you can reach me through twitter or facebook.